Days of Wine and Roses and Other TV Requests

-The album was released on compact disc for the first time (and under its UK title) by Sony Music Distribution in the mid-90s as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Williams's Columbia album from October 1967, Love, Andy.
-It was also released (under its original title) as one of two albums on one CD by Collectables Records on January 16, 2001, the other album being Williams's Columbia album from December 1966, In the Arms of Love.
-The Collectables CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+The album was released on compact disc (and under its UK title) by Sony Music Distribution in the mid-1990s as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 along with Williams's 1967 Columbia album, Love, Andy.
+It was also released (under its original title) as one of two albums on one CD by Collectables Records on January 16, 2001, along with Williams's 1966 Columbia album, In the Arms of Love.
+Days of Wine and Roses and Other TV Requests was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.

+Critical reception

+Cashbox referred to it as "a sure-fire blockbuster".
+Music Vendor praised Williams for his "cool readings throughout" the album."
+New Record Mirror described the album as "an excellent performance" with every track "equally entertaining".
+Nigel Hunter of Disc wrote that Williams "does a beauiftul job on 'San Francisco', running close to the standard of Tony Bennett's classic version."

+William Ruhlmann of AllMusic said that the album "breaks down into essentially straight versions of currently popular ballads...and revivals of interwar chestnuts that have been given excessively razzle-dazzle arrangements...
+Maybe those orchestrations worked well with dancers as TV production numbers, but on record they sound overdone."